 Cotton: To Place On Top

 Cotton yoga mats are also referred to as traditional yoga mats or even mysore rug in the ashtanga community.
-You will most likely see them in an ashtanga class, where it is very common for ashtanga practitioners to place a mysore rug on top of their normal yoga mat, so as to absorb any sweat.
+You will most likely see them in an ashtanga class, where it is very common for ashtanga practitioners to place a mysore rug on top of their normal yoga mat, so as to absorb moisture.

 Pros: As was mentioned above, the Manduka Pro PVC yoga mat is a very popular mat amongst ashtanga practitioners.
 As it is a closed-cell mat, any sweat is left on the surface and this, in turn, makes it very slippery as we sweat.
+So for example, if its hot and humid and you are in a yoga class and practicing yoga poses like downward dog, you may find your hands sliding a bit.

 And so what is commonly practiced, is to place a cotton rug about halfway through the practice (generally as we start the seated postures).
-This ensures the cotton mat will absorb the sweat minimizing any slipping.
+This ensures the organic cotton mat will absorb the sweat minimizing any slipping.

 The last time I was studying with my teacher, Sharath Jois, in Mysore, India, all students were asked to have a cotton mat with them.
 Why?
 Well, in extreme heat, you can imagine how much we all sweated.
 So having a cotton mat to place on top of our yoga mat helped absorb that sweat!